google/applied-machine-learning-intensive/v2/05_deep_learning/02_natural_language_processing/slides.md

 ![center](res/character-model.png)

 <!--
 Models can process text at different levels.
-For language generation models you'll see some that use a character-by-character approach such as the RNN shown in this slide.
+For example, you'll see some language generation models that use a character-by-character approach such as the RNN shown in this slide.

 Image Details:
 * [character-model.png](http://www.google.com): Copyright Google